denten-books/plain-text/3-projection.md

 picture, Bergson avoids both fully relativistic and fully essentialist accounts of knowledge making.

-[^ln3-bergsonism]: On the rather complex topic of discrete vs. continuous multiplicities in Bergsonian thought see also @james_pluralistic_1909 and
-@deleuze_bergsonism_1990.

 Now of course to agree with Bergson is to take on the model of the mind as a cinematographic "framing" device along with a model of the world that is *a priori* continuous in nature.
 In a damning evaluation of Bergson's philosophy, Bertrand Russel notes that such assumptions are merely poetic images, not subject to falsification [@russell_philosophy_1914, 24].
-They hold for him the truth of poetry not truth of physics or philosophy.

-In 1905, arguing in opposition to the sine-wave camp, Donald Murray, whose alphabet would become the basis for modern character encodings like the ASCII,
-wrote:

-> Certainly if Smith wants to make Jones spin round like a dancing Dervish,
-> the best way might be for Smith to transmit sine waves [...] but in practice
-> Smith always wants to make Jones perform an excessively complicated and
-> irregular series of motions, and for this purpose it is essential to
-> transmit similar motions by introducing upper harmonics in a fragmentary,
-> non-periodic, and very irregular way [@murray_setting_1905, 559].

-Like Stephen Marche and Stanley Fish after him, Murray assumes that human experience is discrete in nature.
-To retain the essentially *digital* quality of things like dance and writing the telegraph therefore must transmit messages using the square, saw-tooth wave instead of the sinusoid.
-The sine wave is simply too regular to answer to the diverse needs of human culture.
-The sinusoid is cyclical, repetitive, and continuous, where the human experience is fragmentary, non-periodic, and irregular.
-For Murray, the shape of the square wave better reflects what it means to be human.[^ln1-dervish]
+They hold the truth of poetry, as Russel writes, not truth of physics or philosophy.
+Bergson assumes the world to constitute a continuous system and the mind a discrete one, akin to a telegraph.
+To this day, one would find it difficult to find scientific consensus on such topics as the "digital make up of the physical world" or on the continuity of conciousness.
+And there was certainly no consensus on the matter at the time.
+The analogy between the mind and the telegraph falls apart when one considers that even the nature of telegraphy was ultimately at question.

-Writing for the Swedenborg-inspired *Spiritual Telegraph*, an anonymous author makes a similar argument in favor of discrete differentiation:
+For example, writing for the Swedenborg-inspired[^ln3-swedenborg] *Spiritual Telegraph* in 1854, an anonymous author unfolds a kind of a theological media theory, which hinges on the ultimately discrete nature of the universe.

-> Whenever two persons are brought into sympathetic relations, either by
-> corporeal contact or through those refined media which pervade the Universe
-> and serve as the airy vehicles of thought, they mutually feel the presence
-> of each other, while the mind which is gifted with the greater degree of
-> activity and power at once becomes the proximate cause and fountain of
-> inspiration to the other.
-Thus from sources superior to ourselves, the very
-> elements of life and thought flow into us, and every living thing, according
-> to its nature and discrete degree, derives a kind of inspiration from that
-> which is above.
-In order to facilitate the transmission of impressions in
-> this way, the recipient must be willing to receive instruction and assume
-> the passive or negative relation of a learner; otherwise he will be likely
-> to resist, unconsciously, the infusion of foreign impressions and Divine
-> ideas [@brittan_spiritual_1854, 169].
+"Whenever two persons are brought into sympathetic relations," he writes "either by corporeal contact or through those refined media which pervade the Universe and serve as the airy vehicles of thought, they mutually feel the presence of each other."
+In this relationship "the mind which is gifted with the greater degree of activity and power" at once attains a hierarchal relation to the lesser intellect, becoming "the proximate cause and fountain of inspiration to the other" [@brittan_spiritual_1854, 169].

-Following Swedenborg, the telegraph spiritualists conceive the discrete quality of human experience as essential to the Christian hierarchy of the universe.[^ln1-swedenborg] To deny step-wise ordering of "refined media" pervading the universe is to close oneself off to the "transmission of impressions," in a communication act (consisting of a "contact" and the exchange of signifying "thought vehicles") between "source superior" and the "receiver of instructions," placed in a binary and opposing relation ("negative" but without "resistance") to the idea of the divine.
-Continuity must be shunned because it mixes the sacred with the profane.
-For the spiritualist, a truly Christian order must remain digital.
-To maintain otherwise would be Gnostic heresy [@edwards_neglected_1990;
+God naturally occupies the highest point of such a pyramid: "from sources superior to ourselves, the very elements of life and thought flow into us, and every living thing, according to its nature and discrete degree, derives a kind of inspiration from that which is above."
+The "discrete degree" must be preserved, because without it the hierarchy would lose meaning.
+Thus "in order to facilitate the transmission of impressions," "the recipient" of the vital flow "must be willing to receive instruction and assume the passive or negative relation of a learner."
+Without discreteness and without hierarchy "he will be likely to resist unconsciously, the infusion of foreign impressions and Divine ideas" [@brittan_spiritual_1854, 169].
+In this essentially telegraphic model of the universe, to deny the step-wise hierarchy of "refined media" is to close oneself off to the "transmission of impressions," in a communication act (consisting of a "contact" and the exchange of signifying "thought vehicles") between "source superior" and the "receiver of instructions," who are placed in a binary and opposing relation ("negative" but without "resistance") to the idea of the divine.
-@shaked_dualism_2005, 52-71].

-Where contemporary cultural critics of computation associate the digital, discrete view of the universe with determinism and its consequent threat to the idea of free will, the telegraph spiritualists instead associate determinism with continuity.
+Contrary to the intubation that would associate the discrete view of the universe with determinism and its consequent threat to the idea of free will, the telegraph spiritualists instead associate determinism with continuity.
 Witness George Dole writing in his *Philosophy of Creation*:

 > Scientists have prosecuted research on the plane of continuous degrees of the ultimates, and they have thereby failed to penetrate to interior things of discrete degree.
 Consequently they derive life as not from the Lord, but from nature, of which they have no other idea than that it is something mechanical [@dole_philosophy_1906].

+Continuity for the spiritual telegraphists must be shunned because it mixes the sacred with the profane.
+For the spiritualist, a truly Christian order must remain digital.
+To maintain otherwise would be to propagate the Gnostic heresy [@edwards_neglected_1990; @shaked_dualism_2005, 52-71].

+Where Bergson believed the telegraph to translate continuous "analog" experience into discrete "digital" snapshots, the Swedenborgian mystic sees it as a model of communication that maintains fidelity to the hidden order of a well-differentiated universe.
+The intuitions from one model to another are completely reversed.
+Arguing in opposition to sine-wave telegraphy in 1905, Donald Murray, whose alphabet would become the basis for modern character encodings like ASCII and UTF-8, displays a similar bias against analog quantities, which for him, cannot capture complex human activity like writing or dance.
+"About ten years ago, there was a brisk discussion in some of the electrical journals in regards to simple harmonic curve or sine wave for the transmission of power by by the alternating current," he writes:

+> If Smith wants to make Jones spin round like a dancing Dervish, the best way
+> might be for Smith to transmit sine waves [...] but in practice Smith always
+> wants to make Jones perform an excessively complicated and irregular series
+> of motions, and for this purpose it is essential to transmit similar motions
+> by introducing upper harmonics in a fragmentary, non-periodic, and very
+> irregular way [@murray_setting_1905, 559].

+Like Stephen Marche and Stanley Fish after him, and unlike Bergson or David Golumbia, Murray assumes that human experience is discrete by nature.
+For Murray it is the continuous and regular sine that fails to represent the human experience, which he takes to be analogous to the saw-tooth wave: fragmentary, non-periodic, and irregular.
+By contrast, the sine wave has the exotic characteristics of being cyclical, repetitive, and continuous.
+In Murray's blueprint for telegraphic communications, the shape of the square wave more closely resembles the characterises of modern culture.[^ln1-dervish]

 can ground their claims in the material contexts of media production (or in cognitive phenomenology).
 Nothing in the operation of the